 A food sampling programme of Bassetlaw District Council consists of:

-- A programme of sampling co-ordinated through the Nottinghamshire Food Sampling Group, a sub group of the Nottinghamshire Food Safety Working Group.
-This group is made up of prepresentatives from each Local Authority, Public Health England (PHE) and the Food Examiner based at York Laboratory.
+- A programme of sampling coordinated through the Nottinghamshire Food Sampling Group, a sub group of the Nottinghamshire Food Safety Working Group.
+This group is made up of representatives from each Local Authority, Public Health England (PHE) and the Food Examiner based at York Laboratory.
 The service also takes part in the National Sampling Programmes identified by LACORS and PHE, and when required European sampling objectives.

 - Samples taken outside of the above programmes which are determined on the basis of precious sample results and perceived risk of premises.